-The World Bank defines the concept of governance as the manner in which power is exercised in the management of a country's social and economic resources for development (World Bank 1992).
+The World Bank defines the concept of governance as the manner in which power is exercised in the management of a country's social and economic resources for development (World Bank, 1992).
 Explicit in the definition is the relationship between resources and power which suggests that governance cannot be separated from sound development practice and management.
 It is for this reason that where there are resources to be distributed power cannot be relegated to a secondary level of importance.
-This observation evokes the fact that development agencies need to ascertain counterproductive power contests and devise strategies to address them.
-Participatory governance is an appropriate strategy to correct unhealthy power contests, which adversely affect service delivery and community development.
+This observation strongly suggests that development agencies need to ascertain counterproductive power contests and devise strategies to address them.
+It therefore follow that participatory governance is an appropriate strategy to correct unhealthy power contests, which adversely affect service delivery and community development.

 In South Africa, service delivery issues are inextricably linked to power relations existing between the communities and municipalities.
-Power contests cannot be wished away and disregarded.
-In addition, the global economy continues to experience economic instability and we can expect that competition for resources will remain a problem and will even intensify in the near future because of population growth which puts additional pressure on already limited economic resources.
+It therefore must be acknowledged that power contests cannot be wished away or disregarded.
+Globally, economies continue to experience instability therefore we must expect that competition for resources will remain high.
+Given the high population growth, which puts additional pressure on already limited economic resources, competition is likely to intensify in the near future.

-2.1 Economic resources and power contest
+2.1 Economic resources and power contests

-The segment of society most deeply affected by power contests and limited economic resources is the poor.
+The poor is the segment of society most deeply affected by power contests and limited economic resources.
 Sadly, the State and State institutions are often distant and unresponsive to their needs.
 Factors exacerbating the plight of the poor in the 21st century are globalisation and neoliberal approaches to urban development, which are embraced by many developing countries including South Africa.
 These factors substantially relegate the poor to a secondary level in matters of urban development and service delivery.
 Privatisation of certain basic services has had a negative effect on low-income communities who cannot afford to be caught up in high costs of service provision.
 This large sector of society struggles to even access services.

 Low-income communities have challenges in participating in decision making about development in their own areas.
 Underpinning this has been the lack of inclusivity in local governance, which is a great source of frustration for residents whose development needs remain unmet.
 This is not just a South African challenge.
 However, municipalities often engage in contestations with the communities over service provision.
 This is aggravated by the perception that many councillors are seen as being anti-development and are ill prepared to advance the interest of residents in low-income communities.
 Many projects fail to target the poor and improve their living conditions.
-Instead, skewed development projects tend to favour the middle and high-income class.
+Instead, skewed development projects tend to favour the middle and high-income classes.

 Low-income communities experience great frustration when participating in municipal processes such as the Integrated Development Plans and budgeting processes.
 Their participation should improve their chances to benefit from national economic resources.
 Disappointed Communities express their dissatisfaction regarding land and basic service delivery in a number of different ways, including, petitions and protests.
-Residents of these communities feel marginalised and they are compelled to explore different avenues to address their plight.
+However, often residents of these communities feel marginalised and are compelled to explore different avenues to address their plight.
 The Spring Valley community is a good example of this.

-2.2 Land and poor service delivery trigger power contest ower contest
+2.2 Land and power contests